by Texas Homesteader

 *contains affiliate links

-This year I planted heirloom sugar pumpkins in my garden. and when it was time to harvest them I knew I’d first be able to enjoy them for a bit as decoration.
-I love the way those little pumpkins looked propped on our cast-iron Franklin stove.
+This year I planted heirloom sugar pumpkins in my garden.
+And when it was time to harvest them I knew I’d first be able to enjoy them for a bit as decoration.
+I love the way those little pumpkins looked propped on our antique cast-iron Franklin stove.

 But several days later I was in the kitchen enjoying the last of my favorite pumpkin granola.
 I knew that since I planted those delicious pumpkins for use in my granola it was time to cook those babies down into pumpkin puree.